-Mercy Ships operates state-of-the-art hospital ships run by skilled volunteers to deliver free, world-class health care services, capacity building and sustainable development in developing nations.
-Founded in 1978 by Don and Deyon Stephens, Mercy Ships has worked in more than 70 countries providing services valued at more than $1.3 billion, impacting more than 2.35 million direct beneficiaries.
-Each year Mercy Ships has more than 1,200 volunteers from over 40 nations.
-Professionals including surgeons, dentists, nurses, health care trainers, teachers, cooks, seamen, engineers, and agriculturalists donate their time and skills to the effort.
-Mercy Ships seeks to become the face of love in action, bringing hope and healing to the poor.
+Mercy Ships uses hospital ships to deliver free, world-class healthcare services, capacity building, and sustainable development to those with little access in the developing world.
+Founded in 1978 by Don and Deyon Stephens, Mercy Ships has worked in more than 56 developing countries, providing services valued at more than $1.6 billion and treating more than 2.7 million direct beneficiaries.
+Our ships are crewed by volunteers from over 50 nations, with an average of over 1,300 volunteers each year.
+Professionals including surgeons, dentists, nurses, healthcare trainers, teachers, cooks, seamen, engineers, and agriculturalists donate their time and skills.
+With 16 national offices and our Africa Bureau, Mercy Ships seeks to transform individuals and serve nations one at a time.

 Darryl Anderson, who had served as an advisor to the board of Mercy Ships Canada, was drawn into the organization full-time during COVID-19.

 Irik Mallie Starts a New Journey and Makes His Mark as Chief Engineer of the Global Mercy.
 Learn more about Irik Mallie.